DrCpp/DrMock/docs/build.md

 On some Linux systems, CMake 3.13 might not be available via the package manager you're using (this seems to be the case with Ubuntu 18.04).
-It's not difficult to build from source, following [https://cmake.org/install/](https://cmake.org/install/).
+It's not difficult to build CMake from source, following [https://cmake.org/install/](https://cmake.org/install/).

 We've noticed that on a mint Ubuntu installation, the following error